 5. Monitor Your Metrics

-Think of your sales pipeline like it’s a living being.
-It is organically changing and evolving all the time.
-You need to be able to keep on top of all these changes and monitor the right metrics.
+Your sales pipeline is constantly changing and evolving.
+You need to be able to keep track of these changes and monitor the right metrics.

 You should monitor things like: